The REDEMPTORISTS' MISSION in BAGHDAD -B

 Our situation around 2015-2016.

 The Redemptorists in Iraq became few.
-The superiors refused to connect us with other provinces, while the St. Clemens province doesn’t want us to accept candidates.
-Every year during my vacation I see the provincial who remains reluctant to accept again Fr.
-Manhel although it could easily arrange.
-They don’t seem interested in the mission; they don’t help financially or spiritually.
-Sometimes we have candidates but don’t know what to do with them.
-Actually we work close together with bishop Bashar Warda in Ainkawa who experienced some difficulties with the new Chaldean patriarch.
+Actually we work close together with bishop Bashar Warda in Ainkawa, who tried to work together with the new Chaldean patriarch.
 In Baghdad Fr.
 Meyasser was responsible for the parish of Sacred Heart and now Mar Giwargis.
-He does a splendid work and preached retreats and gives lectures about biblical topics.
+He does a splendid work and preaches retreats and gives lectures about biblical topics.
 Like Fr.
 Vincent (Mansour) he also gives lessons in the Babel college in Ainkawa.
 Fr.
 Manhel is now priest of the Melkites and celebrates for them on Sundays.

 CENTER FOR EASTERN STUDIES

 Our center for Eastern studies continues, although the number of students became few.
 One of them, Dahlia Azeez was sent to Leuven for two years and obtained a master degree, and after one year teaching at our institute she makes actually her last doctorate year in Rome (PIO).

 In June 2016 the students, with Fr.
 Mansour, made a study trip to the monasteries of Wadi Natroun and esp. to Deir St. Catherina in Jebel Sinai.
 They climbed the Mount Mousa and could adore before the oldest icon of Our Lord Jesus Christ.